jeevanbanstola/table_pagination/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: A Flutter package that provides a table pagination widget for easy navigation between pages.
+DESCRIPTION: A Flutter package that provides a table pagination widget for easy navigation between pages.

 # Table Pagination